 Due to severe shoreline erosion, the lighthouse was moved back from the surrounding bluffs in April, 2000.
 Cape Egmont Lighthouse currently has a signature of a two-second white flash, followed by an eclipse of three seconds.

-On September 25th 2013, the lighthouse was awarded a Provincial Designated Heritage Place plaque and certificate from the Honourable Minister of Tourism and Culture, Robert Henderson.
+Cape Egmont Lighthouse was recognized as a heritage place under the Prince Edward Island Heritage Places Protection Act on October 3, 2012.
+On September 25, 2013, the lighthouse was awarded a Provincial Designated Heritage Place plaque and certificate from the Honourable Minister of Tourism and Culture, Robert Henderson.

 Keepers: Bruno Perry (1884 – 1900), F. C. Arseneault (1900 – 1902), Joseph Gallant (1902 – 1912), Emmanuel J. Arsenault (1912 – 1922), Jean Wilfred Gallant (1922 – 1950), Edward J. Arsenault (1950 – 1958).